cathive/concourse-sonarqube-resource/README.md

 * `host_url`: *Required.* The address of the SonarQube instance, e.g. "https://sonarcloud.io/" (when using SonarCloud).
 Must end with a slash.

+* `organization`: The organization to be used when submitting stuff to a sonarqube instance.
+This field is *required* when using SonarCloud to perform the analysis of your code.

 * `login`: *Required.* The login or authentication token of a SonarQube user with Execute Analysis permission.